Securing Neural Networks with Knapsack Optimization: Method

-\paragraph{MaxPool and ReLU6} MaxPool and ReLU6 are computationally costly layers with limited benefits.
-To enhance the performance of our algorithm, we substitute ResNet's MaxPool layer with an AveragePool layer and MobileNet's ReLU6 layers with ReLU layers.
+\paragraph{MaxPool and ReLU6} MaxPool and ReLU6 are computationally costly layers for secure inference.
+We suggest to substitute ResNet's MaxPool layer with an AveragePool layer and MobileNet's ReLU6 layers with ReLU layers.
 If required, we also adjust the models through fine-tuning.
+Exact fine-tuning details are summarized in the supplemental.